aaron-schnieder/dotnet-core-toxiproxy-test-automation/README.md

 docker run --name=toxiproxy --net=host --rm --expose 8080 -p 8080:8080 -it shopify/toxiproxy
 ```

-#### Exce into the container instance so we can run the CLI and setup proxies and toxics
+#### Excc into the container instance so we can run the CLI and setup proxies and toxics
 ```
 docker exec -it toxiproxy /bin/sh cd /go/bin/